zinggAI/zingg/README.md

 Zingg is licensed under [AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) - which means you have the freedom to distribute copies of free software (and charge for them if you wish), that you receive source code or can get it if you want it, that you can change the software or use pieces of it in new free programs, and that you know you can do these things.

+AGPL allows unresticted use of Zingg by end users and solution builders and partners.
+We strongly encourage solution builders to create custom solutions for their clients using Zingg.

 Need a different license?
 Write to us.

 ## People behind Zingg